paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The use case for the heat map comparison is now explained in more detail by adding the expert feedback which led to its implementation (Paragraph **3D Regression Heat Map Comparison**, Section **4.5 Analysis Workflow**)
+  * The use case for the heat map comparison is now explained in more detail by adding the expert feedback which led to its implementation (Paragraph **3D Regression Heat Map Comparison**, Section **4.5 Analysis Workflow**).
   * R² values *can* be compared between targets as long as they rely on the same regression type.
 This argument is made in Section **4.4 Abstracting Regression Results**, Paragraph *3D View*.
 We added feedback from the epidemiological statistician, which led to the design decision of incorporating different colors for each regression type.

 </i></font>